 An Innovative Approach to Breast Cancer Treatment

-Every state-of-the-art diagnostic testing procedure for early detection is available at the EEB Center, so patients don’t have to go to other locations for their tests.
+Every state-of-the-art diagnostic testing procedure for early detection is available at The Mastology Center , so patients don’t have to go to other locations for their tests.
 Not only is this convenient, but it provides a measure of extra assurance because each patient’s care is completely planned and monitored by a team who knows her and her medical history.

 Tests are conducted in a comfortable, attractive environment, separate from the treatment and research areas of the facility to put patients at ease.
-Results are explained thoroughly while the patient is still in the Clinic.
-If treatment is needed, a patient will usually know her options before leaving the Clinic on the day of her tests.
-Therefore the anxiety caused by waiting for the mammography report and recalls for repeat mammography do not occur at the EEB Center.
+Results are explained thoroughly while the patient is still in the Center.
+If treatment is needed, a patient will usually know her options before leaving the Center on the day of her tests.
+Therefore, the anxiety caused by waiting for the mammography report and recalls for repeat mammography do not occur at The Mastology Center.

-Diagnostic procedures used by the EEB Center include:
+Diagnostic procedures used by The Mastology Center include:

 An imaging test that shows the heat pattern of the breasts.
 When this pattern is abnormal the patient is at increased risk of developing breast cancer.
 Patients presenting with breast cancer who have an abnormal breast infrared image have poorer prognosis and therefore often require more intense adjuvant therapy.
 Infrared imaging is also used to follow a patient’s response to treatment.

 Useful in determining the nature of a mass, whether it is a cyst or tumor and can assist with the biopsy of abnormal lesions.

 SenoBright is the first tool to use contrast-enhanced spectral mammography (CESM) technology.
 CESM is designed to help your doctor spot breast cancer quickly and confidently, using images that can be easily compared to the initial mammogram.